Land and Infinite Debt Rollover: Endowment economy

 \paragraph{Demography, preferences, and endowments}

 At time $t$, a mass $N_t>0$ of new agents are born, who live for two dates.
-In addition, at $t=0$ there is a mass $N_{-1}$ of initial old agents.
-The utility function of generation $t\ge 0$ is denoted by $U_t(c_t^y,c_{t+1}^o)$, where $c_t^y$ and $c_t^o$ denote the consumption of young and old at time $t$.
+In addition, at $t=0$ there is a mass $N_{-1}$ of initial old agents.\footnote{\citet{Diamond1965} and \citet{Tirole1985} assume exogenous population growth, while fixing the per capita labor supply (corresponding to endowment here) constant. \citet{HiranoToda2025JPE,HiranoToda2025PNAS} assume exogenous endowment or technology growth, while fixing the population constant.
+Our setting subsumes both cases.} The utility function of generation $t\ge 0$ is denoted by $U_t(c_t^y,c_{t+1}^o)$, where $c_t^y$ and $c_t^o$ denote the consumption of young and old at time $t$.
 We assume $U_t:\R_{++}^2\to \R$ is continuously differentiable, quasi-concave, has positive partial derivatives, and satisfies the Inada condition.
 The initial old care only about their consumption $c_0^o$.
-At time $t$, each young and old are endowed with $e_t^y>0$ and $e_t^o\ge 0$ units of the consumption good.
+At time $t$, each young and old are endowed with $e_t^y>0$ and $e_t^o\ge 0$ units of the consumption good, which capture the relative income levels over the life cycle.